buggins/dlangui/README.md

 ------------

 * Under windows, uses SDL2 or Win32 API as backend.
-* Optionally, may use OpenGL acceleration via DerelictGL3/WGL.
+* Optionally, may use OpenGL acceleration
 * Uses Win32 API for font rendering.
 * Optinally can use FreeType for font rendering.
 * Executable size for release Win32 API based build is 830K.